-Do not rely upon it, as it's very specific to the query cached, and each database slave has its own.

-Also any update invalidates all caches for that table.
-Update one user and invalidate all user caches.
+- Do not rely upon it, as it's very specific to the query cached, - Also any update invalidates all caches for that table.
+Update

 Briefly: Nginx, PHP-FPM & Varnish

 Nginx is a very fast webserver, and can act as a whole page cache & proxy.
 Often configured on the same server to serve static files, while passing on PHP requests to Apache.